Congenital disorder of glycosylation: N-Glycosylation and known defects

 A biologically very important group of carbohydrates is the asparagine (Asn)-linked, or N-linked, oligosaccharides.
 Their biosynthetic pathway is very complex and involves a hundred or more glycosyltransferases, glycosidases, transporters and synthases.
 This plethora allows for the formation of a multitude of different final oligosaccharide structures, involved in protein folding, intracellular transport/localization, protein activity, and degradation/half-life.
 A vast amount of carbohydrate binding molecules (lectins) depend on correct glycosylation for appropriate binding; the selectins, involved in leukocyte extravasation, is a prime example.
 Their binding depends on a correct fucosylation of cell surface glycoproteins.
-Lack thereof leads to leukocytosis and increase sensitivity to infections as seen in SLC35C1-CDG(CDG-IIc); caused by a GDP-fucose (Fuc) transporter deficiency.
+Lack thereof leads to leukocytosis and increased sensitivity to infections as seen in SLC35C1-CDG(CDG-IIc); caused by a GDP-fucose (Fuc) transporter deficiency.

 All N-linked oligosaccharides originate from a common lipid-linked oligosaccharide (LLO) precursor, synthesized in the ER on a dolichol-phosphate (Dol-P) anchor.
 The mature LLO is transferred co-translationally to consensus sequence Asn residues in the nascent protein, and is further modified by trimming and re-building in the Golgi.

-Deficiencies in the genes involved in N-linked glycosylation constitute the molecular background to most of the CDGs.
+Deficiencies in the genes involved in N-linked glycosylation constitute the molecular background of most CDGs.